 in this example (wow, that’s a low number, meaning they joined Twitter relatively early):

 Before we get the full 73.6 million followers, we should start small to make sure we’re getting back all the data we need from the Twitter API.
-Head to the Twitter User Followers Integration and we’ll get started by scraping the first 1,000 followers.
+Just follow the instructions on this page and provide the target Twitter User ID & your Twitter API key and we’ll get started by scraping the first 1,000 followers.

 We’ll assume that you also want to scrape details about the followers (such as each followers follower / Tweet count, pinned Tweet, description, bio, etc…), so you’ll want to provide values for Expansions & Fields.
 Just copy-paste the “Example” values provided in the integration to get as much data back as possible: